NCAA Division III women's ice hockey

-NCAA Division III women's ice hockey is a college ice hockey competition governed by the National Collegiate Athletic Association (NCAA) as part of the NCAA Division III (DIII or D3).
-Sixty-seven teams competed in NCAA Division III women’s hockey across eight conferences in the 2019–20 season.
+The NCAA Division III women's ice hockey is a college ice hockey competition governed by the National Collegiate Athletic Association (NCAA) as part of the NCAA Division III (DIII or D3).
+Sixty-seven teams competed in NCAA Division III women's hockey across eight conferences in the 2023–24 season.

 Conferences

 Conference affiliations and the conferences themselves experienced numerous changes in the later part of the 2010s.
 The most substantial alterations occurred with the founding of the Colonial Hockey Conference (CHC) in 2015 and the folding of ECAC West in 2017, which precipitated the creation of the Northeast Women's Hockey League (NEWHL) in the same year.
 The conferences and affiliations presented below are accurate through the 2019–20 season.

 A conference with seven or more affiliated programs automatically qualifies for the NCAA DIII Women's Ice Hockey Tournament.
 In practice, the Colonial Hockey Conference (CHC) and the Wisconsin Intercollegiate Athletic Conference (WIAC) are the only conferences that do not receive automatic bids for the tournament.

 The Anna Maria Amcats women's ice hockey program of Anna Maria College in Paxton, Massachusetts has participated in the NCAA Division III as an independent team (ie. without conference affiliation) since the 2018–19 season.